Katya-Kom/CPythonMy/Doc/library/turtle.rst

    the turtle; *extent* -- an angle -- determines which part of the circle is drawn.
 If *extent* is not given, draw the entire circle.
 If *extent* is not a full circle, one endpoint of the arc is the current pen position.
 Draw the arc in counterclockwise direction if *radius* and *extend* have the same sign, otherwise in clockwise direction.
-Finally the direction of the turtle is changed by the amount of *extent*.
+   Finally the direction of the turtle is changed by the amount of *extent*. if *extend* is negative, the turtle moves backwards.

    As the circle is approximated by an inscribed regular polygon, *steps* determines the number of steps to use.
 If not given, it will be